Botanical Name: Coriandrum sativum

 Thinning: Not required

 Harvesting: Foliage flavor is best before the leaves turn feathery and plants begin to flower.
-Seeds should be harvested after they begin to turn brown and when the outer coat cracks, but before they drop off the plant and scatter.
+Harvest green seed pods before they start to turn brown for fresh use.
+For dried seed to use as ground coriander, harvest after the pods have turned brown and when the outer coat cracks, but before they drop off the plant and scatter.
 Cut stem and place in a brown paper sack to collect the seeds.
 Rubbing the seeds will cause the outer shell to drop off.